10 Ways to Lose Leg & Thigh Fat

 Do Some Squats

 Put some squats on your schedule and watch that unwanted weight on your legs disappear in no time.
 Squats help tone your thighs, butt, and even calves in a short amount of time.
-While squats can be a challenging lower-body workout, adding them to your routine sooner rather than later can make a major difference in the long-run; a German study published in the journal Sports Medicine reveals that squatting helped build knee strength, potentially protecting against future falls, without adding undue wear-and-tear on other joints.
+While squats can be a challenging lower-body workout, adding them to your routine sooner rather than later can make a major difference in the long-run; a German study published in the Journal of Sports Medicine reveals that squatting helped build knee strength, potentially protecting against future falls, without adding undue wear-and-tear on other joints.

 Increase the Incline